gradslam/gradslam.github.io/index.md

 # About

 gradslam is an open-source framework providing differentiable building blocks for simultaneous localization and mapping (SLAM) systems.
+We enable the usage of dense SLAM subsystems from the comfort of [PyTorch](https://pytorch.org).

 > Code available at [our GitHub repository](https://github.com/gradslam/gradslam)
+> A longer technical report of our ICRA 2020 paper is available [here](https://arxiv.org/abs/1910.10672)

 <div style="text-align:center">